If you’re looking for the best crappie rod, this buyer’s guide will help you find the perfect one for your needs!

 Action is similar to rod power and mostly refers to how much the tip will bend during a strike.
 A light action will help you to detect crappie strikes better while also enabling you to set the hook without ripping it out of the crappie’s mouth.

 The material used to make the fishing rod affects how it weighs, feels, and performs.
 The material also greatly impacts the price.
-A well-established maker of graphite rods, likely will produce the perfect crappie rod for almost anyone’s needs.
+A well-established maker of graphite rods, likely produces the perfect crappie rod for almost anyone’s needs.

 You need to feel when fish are showing interest in your lure or bait – especially panfish.
 While crappie can be aggressive when hitting a lure or baited hook, they also can be very delicate about it.
 So a rod that has a good amount of flexibility that helps you to feel when a fish is nibbling on the hook or takes it whole.
 When you can feel a fish manipulating the bait, lure, or hook, you stand a better chance of setting the hook properly and landing the crappie.